venki276/AccountsAPI/README.md

 2. Spring boot 2.1.5
 3. HSQLDB

+I have also used other minor libraries like gson, junit.

 ## How To ##
 The API jar can be built by downloading the Repository and running the command **mvn package**
 from AccountsAPI.